MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

   The North Carolina Department of Transportation (NCDOT) as of 2018 had a new website redesign to allow citizens a secure, quick, and easy way to view all transportation-related information.
 Unfortunately, despite an improved visual UI the site failed initial accessibility audits.\
   **The starting score:** 67 (based on Google Lighthouse)\
   **The goal:** > 80
+purplesection1: |-
+  ### Why not test the entire site?
+  The NCDOT website consists of several subsites and pages, but are based off templates and reusable components.
+Sites like this are constantly adding new content, but rarely change the underlying CMS structure.
+By identifying a representative set of pages the audit process takes less time and is more effective.

+purplesection2: |-
+  ### Manual testing
+  The NVDA screen reader was used to identify issues with the information hierarchy and HTML native elements.
+Web extensions were utilized for hard to identify issues.
+  - Keyboard
+  - Screen reader: NVDA and Talkback
+  - Color contrast
+  - Code inspection, including Javascript

+textimagesplitcontent: |-
+  ### Establishing a baseline with automatic testing
+  - Automatics with Lighthouse, Axe DevTools chrome extension, W.A.V.E. (web accessibility evaluation tool)
+  - Created a spreadsheet to organize and group issues
+  - Severity and tractability levels were added to NCDOT ticketing system
+  - Remaining issues were grouped by page or components, assigned an individual severity and discussed with web dept lead
+textimagesplitimagecaption: Issues were prioritized by level of user impact and location
 introw:
   blurbsw:
     - imagew: img/video.png